andreburto/snapz/README.md

 * Add height and width columns to Image and Thumb tables.
 * Use [Pillow](https://pillow.readthedocs.io/en/stable/) to auto-grab image dimensions.
+* Tags field for videos.
+* Index tables better.

 ## Change Log

+**2022-05-18:** Added Studio tables.
+The save logic still needs some work.
+Added description field to videos.
+Tinkered with the people display page.

 **2022-05-11:** Added `linkz` app and all of its initial parts.
 Sort main video list without case sensitivity.